 Place in the steamer and steam for 9 minutes or microwave for 4 ½ minutes.
 Serve with brown rice and peas, sprinkling on the garnish.

 Note: the brown rice takes longer to cook and only half a cup of the cooked rice should be served with each salmon parcel.
 A good way to cook the brown rice, making it more digestible, is to gently fry a sliced onion in a saucepan in olive or coconut oil, then add the washed rice with a sprinkling of ground, dried seaweed.
 Gently stir the rice and seaweed into the fried onion, stirring to make sure the rice is fully coated in oil.

-Meanwhile boil up enough water or chicken stock to cover the rice with an extra half inch on top.
-Pour the boiling water/stock into the rice, stir and cover to simmer for 30 minutes by when the rice should have been absorbed all the stock.
+Meanwhile boil up enough water or chicken stock to cover the rice with an extra half inch of water or stock on top.
+Pour the boiling water/stock over the rice, stir and cover to simmer for 30 minutes by when the rice should have absorbed all the water or stock.